 Special educational needs

-Detailed guidance for all schools and settings in relation to the operational arrangements that should be considered generally and apply to all learners from September 2020 is provided by the Welsh Government in Operational guidance for schools and settings from the autumn term.
-The guidance provided in this document is supplementary and both documents should be read alongside each other.
+Detailed guidance for all schools and settings in relation to the operational arrangements that should be considered generally and apply to all learners is provided by the Welsh Government in Operational guidance for schools and settings.
+Guidance for Further Education Institutions and post-16 is also available.
+The guidance provided in these documents is supplementary.
 This section relates specifically to the additional considerations relevant to supporting vulnerable and disadvantaged learners.

 Engaging with, and supporting, children, young people and their families

 The relationship between parents/carers and local authorities, schools and settings is particularly important at this time.
-Essential to the effective increase in operations from September 2020 will be the trust parents/carers and learners have that schools and settings are safe.
-This applies to all learners and families but is likely to be of more significance to parents/carers of vulnerable and disadvantaged learners, who may have specific health concerns or other concerns associated with returning to their school or setting.
-For example, some learners, including learners with SEN or Black, Asian and minority ethnic (BAME) learners, or their parents/carers, may be anxious about a perceived risk of contracting, or the consequences of contracting, COVID-19.
-Also, young carers, for example, might be worried about potentially taking the virus home to an unwell relative, or may be concerned about the needs of the person they care for were they to attend school or have to self-isolate.
+This applies to all learners and families but is likely to be of more significance to parents/carers of vulnerable and disadvantaged learners, who may have specific health concerns or other concerns associated with attending their school or setting.
+For example, some learners, including learners with SEN/ALN or Black, Asian and minority ethnic learners, Gypsy and Traveller learners, or their parents/carers, may be anxious about a perceived risk of contracting, or the consequences of contracting, COVID-19.
+Also, young carers, for example, might be worried about potentially taking the virus home to an unwell relative, or may be concerned about the needs of the person they care for were they to attend school or college or have to self-isolate.

 Understanding the specific needs and barriers faced by individual learners and seeking to address and provide reassurance by explaining the protective measures being implemented is paramount.